bdragonh/T480S-BIGSUR-EFI/en.md

 -Lenovo ThinkPad T480s Hackintosh EFI, based on OC, contains the basic driver, after modifying the three codes, it can be used out of the box.
--Applicable version: macOS Bigsur, macOS Monterey -With OC boot interface theme, support WIN10 MACOS dual system security (but it is not recommended to use PD virtual machine) -SIP is normally open
+-Applicable version: macOS Bigsur, macOS Monterey -With OC boot interface theme, support WIN10 MACOS dual system security (but it is not recommended to use PD virtual machine) -SIP is normally open/Users/baotailang/T480S-BIGSUR-EFI/README.md

 ## The most superior experience program

 1. Replace the hard drive with Samsung SSD 970 EVO 1TB:
 2. Change the network card to Fenvi BCM94352Z
-3. Replace the monitor 2.5K Dolby screen, resolution 2560*1440, color bit 8BIT (the original screen is only 1080p 6bit, there will be serious ribbon problems)
+3. Replace the monitor 2.5K Dolby screen, resolution 256/Users/baotailang/T480S-BIGSUR-EFI/README.md0*1440, color bit 8BIT (the original screen is only 1080p 6bit, there will be serious ribbon problems)

 ### EFI self-test hardware configuration